 Twenty out of the thirty raised bed gardens are reserved for low-income individuals and families to grow and harvest fresh fruits and vegetables to supplement their diets.
-The other 10 gardens are open to the rest of the community.In addition to the raised bed gardens we will also have a small orchard of fruit trees in which all gardeners will share the harvests.We have already recieved all 30 applications for the garden's first season and have begun taking names for a waiting list.
+The other 10 gardens are open to the rest of the community.In addition to the raised bed gardens we also have a small orchard of barbados cherries, papaya, bananas, plantains, passionfruit vines, and peaches of which all gardeners will share the harvests.All of our garden plots are rented and we have a 30 person waiting list.

 We want the garden to have a wide spanning range of beneficiaries thus 10% of each bed, about 10 square feet, is a donation section.
 All harvests from this section of a garden will be donated to El Sol's daily hot lunch kitchen program and the Jupiter Food Pantry to ensure that the food assistance is available to all those in need.
 The other 90% of each garden's harvest will be brought home by the gardeners to eat at home.
 To aid in this being most beneficial, the Garden Coordinator is offering bi-weekly nutritional/cooking and horticultural workshops which are open to the community.